-Amazon AWS Aurora is a MySQL-compatible, relational database engine that combines the speed and availability of high end commercial databases with simplicity at an unbeatable price.
-It provides up to 5 times better performance than My SQL while only being one tenth as expensive; it also has faster response time when performing heavy operations or queries on data in order for you not experience any lag during use!
+Amazon AWS Aurora is a MySQL-compatible, relational database engine that combines the speed and availability of high-end commercial databases with simplicity at an unbeatable price.
+It provides up to 5 times better performance than My SQL while only being one-tenth as expensive; it also has a faster response time when performing heavy operations or queries on data in order for you to not experience any lag during use!

 Latency means nothing if your application doesn’t have downtime so make sure those measures are taken into account too – Amazon RDS guarantees 99% uptime by default but this can be increased until 200%.

-Amazon’s Relational Data Base Services allows customers easy access to their existing software while also offering auto patches & backups which can accommodate up too ten instances per user at once – all without any additional cost other than what they would normally pay monthly anyways .
+Amazon’s Relational Database Services allows customers easy access to their existing software while also offering auto patches & backups which can accommodate up to ten instances per user at once – all without any additional cost other than what they would normally pay monthly anyways.